gabriel-aplok/gabriel-aplok.github.io/_projects/project-walker.md

 ## Features

 - 🎲 Minecraft vanilla stylized.
+- 🏠 Hardcore survival in post-apocalyptic world.
+- 👍 Survival-friendly.
 - 🔈 Satisfying sound effects.
 - 👀 Smooth animations.
 - ⚡ Beautiful and optimized effects such as muzzle flashes, blood, explosions, lights, bullets solid and water impacts etc.
-- 💥 Innovative features, with systems never seen before in Bedrock.
+- 💥 Innovative features.
-- 👍 Survival-friendly.
-- 🔊 Reverb and distant for guns, bullets and explosives effects.
+- 🔊 Reverb and distant effects.
 - 🧪 Optimized for low-end devices.

 Project Walker is a challenging and immersive addon that adds a new level of excitement to Minecraft Bedrock.
 If you're looking for a new way to play the game, then Project Walker is definitely worth checking out.